 Your organization will get breached.
 It’s an unfortunate reality of the world that we currently live in.
 There’s no “if” to being breached.
 There is only “when.”

 Sure, we can stop most incidents from escalating to a full-blown breach, but we can’t stop all of them.
 It’s a daunting mental hurdle to try to get over, but knowing this can help us tailor our security programs in the right way.
 Primarily, many organizations put too much effort into preventing incidents from occurring and don’t give nearly enough attention to planning for when an incident inevitably happens.

 Even knowing how important an incident response plan is and creating and executing an effective one often proves challenging for organizations—particularly smaller businesses and those whose security programs need maturing.

 Thankfully, there are information security consulting firms who work tirelessly to help organizations recuperate quickly from incidents and breaches.
 Cyber Security Incident Response Teams (CSIRTs) provide organizations a safety net in the event of an incident, especially for organizations that can’t cast one themselves.
-Having a CSIRT on call as your security and incident experts can provide incredible stability to your security program.
+Having an incident response consultant on call as your security and incident experts can provide incredible stability to your security program.
 Here are 10 reasons why.